alan-turing-institute/data-safe-haven/safe_haven_management_environment/SHM-Build-Instructions.md

 - Azure Subscription to build the environment in
 - Self signed certificate for Azure Point to Site VPN service [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-certificates-point-to-site)

+### Create self signed certificate
+- To create a self signed certificate call: `bash /data-safe-haven/safe_haven_management_environment/scripts/local/generate-root-cert.sh`
+- This will generate certificates and place them in: `data-safe-haven/safe_haven_management_environment/scripts/local/out/certs`

+- Create a resource group called `RG_SHM_SECRETS` and create a keychain within it called `shm-management-test`.

+- Upload the `client.pfx` certificate to the keychain with name `DSG-P2S-test-ClientCert` and password `password`

 ## Artifacts Storage Account

 - Create an Azure storage account within the subscription that is going to host the SHM VMs